D2-mods/Better-IWD-Pregen/README.md

 - PSTEE: "No mage school restrictions" not available. (note: many PSTEE spells use hardcoded projectiles or effects, so the damage ones only apply to a few spells)
 - BG1 (classic): "Damage party friendly" not available.
 - IWD1/IWD2 (classic): Projectiles that apply damage directly are skipped for damage tweaks (ex.
 Agannazar's Scorcher).
 Most spells like fireball, skull trap, etc. will be patched.
 If unsure, test spell on PCs before using.
+- IWD1 (classic): "Damage party friendly" does not reliably protect from wands/item spells unless they are casting an actual spell.
+Most wands apply effects directly instead of casting a spell.
 - IWD2: "No mage school restrictions" will change all arcane spells to Generalist school.
 This is the only way to make it work for IWD2.
-This means that bonuses from feats or other sources will not apply.
-(Specialists will still have a bonus spell slot and will still be identified as the specialist for scripts and dialogues.)
+This means that bonuses from feats or other sources will not apply. (note: Specialists will still have a bonus spell slot and will still be identified as the specialist for scripts and dialogues.)

 --